MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Introduction

-The first bottleneck, exploration, is often addressed by **Curriculum Learning (CL)**, which gradually increases task difficulty.
-However, constructing effective curricula requires deep domain expertise to ensure tasks are meaningfully diverse and effective \cite{narvekar2020curriculum}.
-The second bottleneck concerns reward specification: the efficacy of MARL is brittle with respect to reward specification.
-Standard dense rewards are often misaligned with global objectives \cite{zang2020metalight}, while sparse global rewards fail to provide sufficient learning signal.
-Handcrafting reward functions that generalize across dynamic regimes remains a labor-intensive and error-prone process.
+Curriculum learning (CL) addresses exploration by exposing agents to gradually harder tasks.
+However, effective curricula require domain knowledge to ensure that tasks are both diverse and aligned with the target deployment regime~\cite{narvekar2020curriculum}.
+Reward design is equally critical: dense rewards may mis-specify long-term objectives~\cite{zang2020metalight}, while sparse global rewards provide weak learning signals.
+Crafting rewards that generalize across dynamic regimes is labor-intensive and brittle.

-Large Language Models (LLMs) offer a potential remedy by encoding rich semantic priors that can automate these design processes.
-However, the prevailing integration paradigm—\emph{LLM-as-Agent}—typically inserts the model directly into the control loop to select actions \cite{lai2023llm, da2023llm, zhang2023trafficgpt}.
-While this yields strong zero-shot generalization, it incurs prohibitive inference latency and token costs, rendering it impractical for real-time control systems requiring sub-second decision making.
-Furthermore, this approach underutilizes the LLM's capacity for high-level reasoning, relegating it to per-step tactical decisions.

-\paragraph{Our Approach: MAESTRO.} In this work, we propose a paradigm shift from \emph{LLM-as-Agent} to \emph{LLM-as-Architect}.
-We introduce \textbf{MAESTRO} (\textbf{M}ulti-\textbf{A}gent \textbf{E}nvironment \textbf{S}haping through \textbf{T}ask and \textbf{R}eward \textbf{O}ptimization), a generative meta-learning framework that uses the LLM offline to shape the training process of a conventional MARL backbone.
-We treat the training loop as a dual-optimization problem in which the LLM acts as a high-level designer.
-MAESTRO integrates two generative components: (i) a \textbf{Semantic Curriculum Generator} that synthesizes diverse, performance-driven task contexts, and (ii) an \textbf{Automated Reward Synthesizer} that produces executable Python reward functions dynamically tailored to the current curriculum stage.

-By distilling semantic knowledge into executable training scaffolds (tasks and rewards), MAESTRO guides a standard MADDPG policy, enabling the final agents to retain the lightweight, low-latency characteristics required for deployment while benefiting from the broad reasoning capabilities of foundation models.

-\paragraph{Contributions.} We validate MAESTRO on the challenging domain of Urban Traffic Signal Control (TSC), a prominent benchmark for MARL coordination \cite{wei2019colight, zhang2019cityflow}.
-TSC specifically serves as a rigorous testbed for non-stationarity and coordination.
-Our contributions are:

-\begin{itemize} \item \textbf{A Generative Environment Shaping Framework.} We formally propose MAESTRO, a method for contextual MARL that automates both task generation and reward synthesis, shifting the LLM's role to an offline supervisor. \item \textbf{Controlled Ablation of Generative Components.} We conduct a rigorous ablation comparing three configurations: a baseline LLM-driven curriculum with template rewards (A2), an alternative curriculum mode (A8), and the full MAESTRO system with LLM-generated reward shaping (A7).
-This design explicitly isolates the value of generative reward shaping from curriculum learning. \item \textbf{Demonstration of Performance and Efficiency.} Empirical results across four independent seeds show that while curriculum learning alone improves performance, the full MAESTRO system achieves $+4.0\%$ improvement in mean performance and superior risk-adjusted returns (Sharpe Ratio 2.2$\times$ higher than baselines).
-The system yields substantial improvements in domain metrics (20--28\% delay reduction), confirming that LLM-architected training produces more effective policies than human-designed heuristics. \end{itemize}